klauza/e-newsstand/README.md

 E-newsstand is an e-commerce platform and is being created for small to medium sized businesses.

 Project features
+- mobile friendly
+- Home
+  - carousel with featured items
+  - section for 3 newest products
+- Basket
-- basket on items
+  - adding items to basket
+  - payment system
+- Shop
   - query string search
-- payment system
-- admin dashboard, includes actions like:
+- admin dashboard
-  - changing layout
+  - can change UI layout
-  - adding items to the shop
+  - can add items to the shop
+  - can change featured items

 Project is still in development mode, so some features might not work yet
 <br/>